ConnorJarvis/share/README.md

 ## Configuration

-If the environment variable `prod` is set to true secure cookies are used for CSRF protection and configuration is retrieved from a Vault secret named `share`.
+If the environment variable `prod` is set to true secure cookies are used for CSRF protection and the configuration is retrieved from a Vault secret named `share`.
 The secrets required are:

 - `csrf_key`
 - `s3_endpoint`